benefoon/Fraud-Detection-Platform/README.md

 - **Java**: For real-time fraud detection in financial transactions.
 - **JavaScript**: For creating an interactive dashboard to monitor fraud alerts.
 - **Bash**: For automating the deployment of the fraud detection model in a Docker container.
+- **YAML**: For defining CI/CD workflows in GitHub Actions.
+- **Docker**: For packaging the Python application and dependencies into a container.

 ---